matrix-org/matrix-hookshot/docs/setup/webhooks.md

 # Webhooks

 Hookshot supports generic webhook support so that services can send messages into Matrix rooms without being aware of the Matrix protocol.

-## Features

-The webhook connection supports sending messages into a single Matrix room, by hitting an API endpoint.
+This works by having services hit a unique URL that then transforms a HTTP payload into a Matrix message.

 ## Configuration